luh1202/snac-1/README.md

 # Post-processing and visualization

-* Go to the output directory specified in the input file and run
+* To generate VTS and PVTS files for all the outputs, go to the output directory specified in the input file and
 ```
 > snac2vtk .
 ```

-* The VTS files can be tarred and bzipped with `snac-1/Snac/snac2vtk/vts_tar_cjvf.sh` Go to the output directory and run
+* The VTS files can be tarred and bzipped with `snac-1/Snac/snac2vtk/vts_tar_cjvf.sh` This script will create an bzipped tar file, `lowc2.tar.bz2`, which contain all the VTS and PVTS files in the current directory.
+Go to the output directory and run
 ```
 > bash snac-1/Snac/snac2vtk/vts_tar_cjvf.sh
 ```
-This script will create an bzipped tar file, `lowc2.tar.bz2`, which contain all the VTS and PVTS files in the current directory.

 * [ParaView](http://www.paraview.org/) or [VisIt](https://wci.llnl.gov/simulation/computer-codes/visit) can visualize the VTS and PVTS files.